 Ready for an inspiring spring break?
 Great!
-Now you just need to peg what type of travel category your family falls into:
+Now you just need to peg the travel category into which your family falls:

 History Buffs — Puff up with pride at these timeless tributes to what made our nation great.
 Memorable sites such as the interactive National Constitution Center in Philadelphia and The Old State House along the Freedom Trail in Boston offer riveting presentations of our nation’s history.
 For something with a little more motion, step aboard the Space Shuttle Trainer at The Museum of Flight in Seattle.
 While there, check out Air Force One and the supersonic Concorde, and learn how America’s aviation pioneers overcame barriers to flight.
 Just down the Pacific Coast, landlubbers will get a nostalgic thrill riding San Francisco's historic cable cars.

 Undersea Explorers — Dive into the Georgia Aquarium’s “Aquatic Bodies” exhibit to see the world's largest plastinated sea creatures—or deep-sea monsters, as mariners called them generations ago.
 Those who prefer friendlier sea life closer to the surface will get the giggles watching dolphins soar and belugas dance at Chicago’s Shedd Aquarium.
 The Seattle Aquarium provides a window on Puget Sound’s underwater life, including dive shows and octopus feedings.
 Finally, San Francisco’s Aquarium of the Bay lets visitors wander through 300 feet (90 meters) of crystal-clear tunnels for a scuba diver’s view of more than 20,000 marine animals from both the San Francisco Bay and nearby waters.